Responsive Digital Infrastructure in times of a crises. How drones can help during a Covid-19 pandemic.

-The COVID-19 crisis seemingly provides a sudden glimpse into a future world, one in which digital has become central to every interaction, forcing both organizations and individuals further up the adoption curve almost overnight.
+The COVID-19 crisis seemingly provides a sudden glimpse into a future world, one in which digital has become central to every interaction.
+As a result, forcing both organizations and individuals further up the adoption curve almost overnight.
 (McKinsey, 2020)

 A world in which digital channels become the primary (and, in some cases, sole) customer-engagement model, and automated processes become a primary driver of productivity—and the basis of flexible, transparent, and stable supply chains.
 A world in which agile ways of working are a prerequisite to meeting seemingly daily changes to customer behavior.
 (McKinsey, 2020)

 In some countries, like Malaysia, this push for digitization in amid coronavirus crises is a conscious one.
-This prioritization of digital technologies is ensuring they achieve a necessary critical mass while also changing consumer behavior.
-It seems that the novel coronavirus is likely accelerate 4IR.
+As a result, this prioritization of digital technologies is ensuring they achieve a necessary critical mass while also changing consumer behavior.
+Therefore the novel coronavirus is likely to accelerate 4IR.